Mastercard/flow/IMPLEMENTATION_STATUS.md

   callback-context restoration, basic entry-stop gating and normal owned drainage.
   Exceptional stop/drain remains incomplete and is not force-finalized.
 - 09's principal ownership/selection/pool guards are implemented; its complete
   adversarial acceptance is still partial.
-10's published-consumer and intended-IDE Run/Debug/navigation/selection/Stop gate has **not passed**.
+10's packaged-consumer portion is now exercised, but its intended-IDE Run/Debug/navigation/selection/Stop gate has **not passed**.
+Safely disposable retained registration/model-reference cleanup also remains an unverified acceptance item; repeat/re-entry guards do not prove it.
 - 05 needs the actual 6,000–7,000-flow consuming workload and resource-owner input.
   That environment was not supplied; the reported 52/25-minute observations are not new measurements or a diagnosed serial-tail cause.